brianjz/memefactory/README.md

 ## Details

-Example .env files are included showing the enviroment variables that are used.
+Example .env files are included showing the environment variables that are used.

 I use sequelize with a local MySQL server, but you should be able to change it to whatever you need.
 Models are included for the database tables I use, so you should be able to recreate them.
 They were built and added on to sort of ranomly, so they don't really follow a standard.